Demographics of Greater Manchester

 The demography of Greater Manchester is analysed by the Office for National Statistics and data is produced for each of its ten metropolitan boroughs, each of the Greater Manchester electoral wards, the NUTS3 statistical sub-regions, each of the Parliamentary constituencies in Greater Manchester, the 15 civil parishes in Greater Manchester, and for all of Greater Manchester as a whole; the latter of which had a population of 2,682,500 at the 2011 UK census.
 Additionally, data is produced for the Greater Manchester Urban Area.
 Statistical information is produced about the size and geographical breakdown of the population, the number of people entering and leaving country and the number of people in each demographic subgroup.

 Key statistics

-Compared against the demography of England, Greater Manchester's demographics are broadly inline with national averages on many topics.
+Compared against the demographics of England, Greater Manchester's demographics are broadly inline with national averages on many topics.
 In terms of ethnicity, its Asian and British Asian population is considerably above the regional and national averages, as is the portion of residents who identify as Muslim.
-Compared against the demography of the United Kingdom, Greater Manchester's ethnic minority population consists of 11.09% of the total population.
+Compared against the demographics of the United Kingdom, Greater Manchester's ethnic minority population consists of 11.09% of the total population.
 NB.
 Information in the table on the right is from the 2001 census and not the most recent 2011 census.

 As of 2020, the ONS estimates the population of the Greater Manchester Metropolitan County to be 2,835,686.